Institute for State Effectiveness

 The Institute for State Effectiveness (ISE) is a non-governmental organization based in Washington, D.C. that seeks to address the challenge of accountability and governance through a system-building approach across governments, markets and people.
 ISE was founded by Ashraf Ghani, future President of Afghanistan.

 Leadership and history

 ISE was founded in 2005 by Ashraf Ghani and Clare Lockhart.
-Mr. Ghani served as chairman until 2011, when he returned to Afghanistan to lead the Afghan Transition Team.
-As of April 2014, Ms. Lockhart serves as CEO of ISE.
+Ghani was chairman until 2011, when he returned to Afghanistan to lead the Afghan Transition Team.
+As of April 2014, Lockhart is CEO.
 The Institute's work has focused on Afghanistan as well as through East Africa and Central Asia, and across international markets.